honeycombio/refinery/config.md

 DryRun controls whether sampling is applied to incoming traces.

-If enabled, marks the traces that would be dropped given the current sampling rules, and sends all traces regardless of the sampling decision.
+If enabled, then Refinery marks the traces that would be dropped given the current sampling rules, and sends all traces regardless of the sampling decision.
 This is useful for evaluating sampling rules.
-In DryRun mode, traces will be decorated with meta.refinery.dryrun.kept set to true or false based on whether the trace would be kept or dropped.
+When DryRun is enabled, traces is decorated with `meta.refinery. dryrun.kept` that is set to `true` or `false`, based on whether the trace would be kept or dropped.
-In addition, SampleRate will be set to the incoming rate for all traces, and the field meta.refinery.dryrun.sample_rate will be set to the sample rate that would have been used.
+In addition, `SampleRate` will be set to the incoming rate for all traces, and the field `meta.refinery.dryrun.sample_rate` will be set to the sample rate that would have been used.

 - Eligible for live reload.
 - Type: `bool`